grafana/faro-web-sdk/packages/react/README.md

 ### Instrument the data router

-To instrument the router, pass it to the `withFaroRouterInstrumentation(dataRouter)` function, which will wrap all routing with Faro instrumentation.
+To instrument the router, pass it to the `withFaroRouterInstrumentation(dataRouter)` function, which wraps all routes with Faro instrumentation.

 This is usually done in the file where you create the router, often the `App.\*` file.

 todo: questions:

-- We go straight into this next section, can we explain what we are trying to achieve by following the steps?
+- Marco: We go straight into this next section, can we explain what we are trying to achieve by following the steps?
-- We also introduce three router options (createBrowserRouter, createHashRouter, createMemoryRouter), what are the differences and why would someone use one over another?

 Steps: